Jeniamakarchik/MLOps-ZoomCamp/README.md

 # MLOps-ZoomCamp-HW

-Repository for the solutions to homework in mlops-zoomcamp from DataTalksClub.
+Repository for the solutions to homework in [mlops-zoomcamp course](https://github.com/DataTalksClub/mlops-zoomcamp) from DataTalksClub.